Fuel Your Body for Performance in the “Sport of Life”

 - In the beginning, you may not enjoy these changes.
 In fact, you may struggle to make them.
 That’s OK.
 Like many things in life, change takes time.
 With consistency, a realistic perspective, and a dedication to reach your goals, these changes will become the norm in your life and you will be able to set your sights on future improvements.

 - Just remember that making changes doesn’t mean suffering and being miserable.
 To make the changes stick, you will have to be strict with yourself and stick to the plan.
-However, a well designed plan will have some leeway, and incorporate FUN and enjoyment into the schedule.
-Without this, the plan will rarely be sustainable over the long-term and chance of relapse to old habits is very high.
+However, a well-designed plan will have some leeway, and incorporate FUN and enjoyment into the schedule.
+Without this, the plan will rarely be sustainable over the long-term and the chance of relapse to old habits is very high.

 To learn more about Metabolic Typing and find out how you can have one of our Holistic Lifestyle Coaches guide you through the challenges of learning about and understanding how to eat right for your metabolism in any situation, just send us an email with more questions.